joomla/rfc/proposed/composer-meta.md

 	"prefer-stable": true
 }
 ```

 #### 4.2.1 Projects Using Approach 2

 https://www.drupal.org/project/ideas/issues/2958021

 ### 4.3 Comparison of Approaches

+Both approaches can exist side by side.
+They build on each other.
+We should first decide which is more important and which should be started.

 ### 4.4 Chosen Approach